 In addition to being a part of the on-campus community and Residential College One - West Hall community, students in the Business Residential College also benefit from these unique opportunities provided in this living-learning community:

 - Live and take classes, sometimes in the res halls in the community, with their peers in BRC, creating a smaller network within the larger LSU campus

 - Network with faculty members and E. J. Ourso College of Business administrators

-- Discover leadership potential, develop communication skills, acclimate to business culture, and transition into the university and E. J. Ourso College of Business
+- Discover leadership potential, develop communication skills, acclimate to business culture, and transition into the E. J. Ourso College of Business and the larger university community

 - Network with industry leaders and business professionals through lectures and workshops designed to expose students to real-life business experiences